appbaseio/reactive-manual/docs/v1.0.0/search-components/CategorySearch.md

 - **defaultSelected** `string` [optional]
     preset the search query text in the search box.
 - **weights** `Array` [optional]
-    set the search weight for the database fields, useful when appbaseField is an Array of more than one field.
+    set the search weight for the database fields, useful when dataField is an Array of more than one field.
 This prop accepts an array of numbers.
 A higher number implies a higher relevance weight for the corresponding field in the search results.
 - **placeholder** `String` [optional]
     Sets the placeholder text to be shown in the searhbox input field.
 Defaults to "Search".
 - **autoSuggest** `Boolean` [optional]